jlegatheaux/RC2020-assignments/assignment-5/README.md

 ## Marking (in 0-20 scale)

-We will allocate marks as follows:
+We will get your `DVControl.java` file, compile it with CNSS and the files `DVControlPayload.java`and `DVRoutingTableEntry.java` run tests and will allocate marks as follows:

+A solution with compile errors will be marked 0

+A solution not being able to correctly perform Stage 1 tests (`config5.1.txt` and `config5.2.txt`): will be marked at most 6

 A solution correctly performing Stage 1 tests (`config5.1.txt` and `config5.2.txt`): will be marked at most 12